StatVisions/allentaxes/README.md

 2.2-reduction: AGI reductions to bring them down to the 9.5% rate for high AGI.(i.e. They're at the 100% rate).

 9-Medicade: If AGI is less than 100% then we need something that says “MediCaid Eligible”

+7-filenames: I'm going to need to change the file names to something that mean something to a tax person or the person who will maintain the thing will be lost next year.

 notes